DoubleARon96/p5-gym-session-plans/MANUAL_TESTS.md

 ![added to market place](docs/test-images/new-session-on-market.png) the last check is to see if you can view the session from you profile where it is stored
 ![final view](docs/test-images/final-view.png)

-##### issues
+# Issues
+### Static Files Not Working
+1. the first issue i has was getting the static files to work on the deployed version. is would have the bootstrap styles but no css, js or media I had made.
+* Solution
+I forgot to download and set up whitenoise to the middle ware

+MIDDLEWARE = [
+    'django.middleware.security.SecurityMiddleware',
+#   'whitenoise.middleware.WhiteNoiseMiddleware',
+    'django.contrib.sessions.middleware.SessionMiddleware',
+    'django.middleware.common.CommonMiddleware',
+    'django.middleware.csrf.CsrfViewMiddleware',
+    'django.contrib.auth.middleware.AuthenticationMiddleware',
+    'django.contrib.messages.middleware.MessageMiddleware',
+    'django.middleware.clickjacking.XFrameOptionsMiddleware',
+    "allauth.account.middleware.AccountMiddleware",
+]

+2. update / edit the new story
+*  I had an issue with getting the news story to update so i had to do some research and the problem was i had the urls set up wrong so it was using the wrong views function

+>Urls.py
+path('sv/', views.showView, name='show_url'),

+>views.py

+def updateView(request, ids):
+    queryset =  get_object_or_404 (HomeNews, id=ids)
+    form = NewsForm(instance=queryset)
+    if request.method == 'POST':
+        form = NewsForm(request.POST, instance=queryset)
+        if form.is_valid():
+            form.save()
+#            return redirect('home')
+        else:
+            form = NewsForm(instance=queryset)
+    template_name = 'home/crud.html'
+    return render(request, template_name, {'form':form})

+instead of having the redirect to home it was using the show View one and this confused me going through and wondering why the form didn't appear

+### Potential Issue
-while testing this the only issue i can think of is that you can add anyone as the user but this will be counted because all members of staff will be trained to use this and if they select the wrong person we have a admin team to fix the issue.
+while testing this the only issue I can think of is that you can add anyone as the user, but this will be counted because all members of staff will be trained to use this and if they select the wrong person we have an admin team to fix the issue.

 ## Reviews